Together to Thrive

 Decision making and next steps

-Following the initial application (see link to the application form below) selected applicants may be invited to meet the panel to discuss their requirements from the training/mentoring package.
-We would expect successful applicants to be ready to start the training/mentoring from September/October 2024.
+Following the initial application (see link to the application form below) selected applicants may be invited to meet the panel to discuss their requirements from the training package.
+Successful applicants should be ready to start the training from April 2026.

 Call for Applications